astronomer/docs/astro/manage-connections-variables.md

 - A third-party secrets manager is required.
 - Separate configurations might be required for using a secrets backend locally and on Astro.
 - You cannot use the Airflow UI to view connections and variables.
-- You are responsible to ensure the secrets are encrypted.
+- You are responsible for ensuring that secrets are encrypted.

 ### Environment variables